b2c

 Another major limitation is that products sold by B2C businesses are cheap.
 Companies must discover powerful ways to gain lost revenue by concentrating on quantity.
 However, this increases the risk of missing existing customers due to quality issues that eventually affect the business’s profit.

-In such situations, one can offer discounts, but only if there is a need for clearance of old stock.
+In such situations, one can offer discounts, but only if there is a need for the clearance of old stock.
 If a company is launching a new product, then there must be an introductory discount.
 This further motivates or influences the target customer to try the newly launched product.

-Success Practices for Your B2C Business
+Success Tips for Your B2C Business

 1. E-Commerce Personalization